harkanwal12/spacex_api_project/README.md

     ```sh
    npm run dev
    ```

-The frontend is set to communicate with the Flask app on port 5000 in local development instances

 Both the Flask and React applications must be running simultaneously in seperate terminals to ensure the React application works correctly.

+The React application will be running on `http://localhost:5173/`.
+Navigate to this URL in your browser to open the front-end.

 ### VSCode Debugging

 VSCode users can utilise it's built-in debugger to quickly launch instances of both flask and react applications.
-Please run the `API: Development` and `CLIENT: Development` run configurations in the `Run and Debug` mode
+Please run the `API: Development` and `CLIENT: Development` run configurations in the `Run and Debug` mode.

+When running the API, you will need to ensure your VSCode Python Interpreter is set to the python executable `.api/env/Scripts/python.exe`.

+1. Navigate to the Command Palette (Ctlr + Shift + P)
+2. Select `Python: Select Interpreter`
+3. Select `Enter interpreter path...`
+4. Select the python executable in `.api/env/Scripts/python.exe`
+5. Restart any open terminals for the change to take effect.

 **IMPORTANT**:
 It is recommended to use the CLI launch commands instead of VSCode's debugger.
 This is due to the client's debugger being unstable.

 ## How to use